Hey, Hey, Rise Up!: Cover art

-The single's artwork depicts a band logotype (in the style of Gerald Scarfe's lettering for The Wall patterned after the Ukrainian flag alongside a sunflower, the national flower of Ukraine, in a 2019 painting by Cuban artist Yosan Leon.
+The single's artwork depicts a band logotype (in the style of Gerald Scarfe's lettering for Pink Floyd – The Wall patterned after the Ukrainian flag alongside a sunflower, the national flower of Ukraine, in a 2019 painting by Cuban artist Yosan Leon.
 The choice of flower also references a remark from a Ukrainian woman who was seen handing sunflower seeds to Russian soldiers in the early days of the invasion, telling them to carry the seeds in their pockets so that sunflowers will grow from their dead bodies.

 Release

 "Hey, Hey, Rise Up!" was released on digital platforms and streaming services on 8 April 2022.
 It was Pink Floyd's first newly recorded material since the 2014 song "Louder Than Words".
 A physical version of the single on both CD and vinyl was released on 15 July 2022, which included a newly reworked version of "A Great Day for Freedom" as a b-side.
 Proceeds from "Hey, Hey, Rise Up!" go to the Ukraine Humanitarian Relief Fund.